qwe321qwe321qwe321/Unity-AnimatorTransitionCopier/README.md

 ## Features
 * It copys full infomation, including transition settings and conditions.
+    * It holds the order of the transitions in state as well.
 * Two ways to copy:
     1. Selected transitions
     2. Ingoing/Outgoing transitions of selected state